Genital modification and mutilation: Labia stretching

-Labiaplasty and vaginoplasty
+Vulvoplasty and vaginoplasty

 Cosmetic surgery of female genitalia, known as elective genitoplasty, has become pejoratively known as "designer vagina".
 In May 2007, an article published in the British Medical Journal strongly criticised this craze, citing its popularity being rooted in commercial and media influences.
 Similar concerns have been expressed in Australia.

-Some women undergo vaginoplasty or labiaplasty procedures to alter the shape of their vulvas to meet personal or societal aesthetic standards.
+Some women undergo vaginoplasty or vulvoplasty procedures to alter the shape of their vulvas to meet personal or societal aesthetic standards.
 The surgery itself is controversial, and critics refer to the procedures as "designer vagina".

 In the article Designer Vaginas by Simone Weil Davis, she talks about the modification of woman's vagina and the outside influences women are pressured with, which can cause them to feel shame towards their labia minora.
 She states that the media, such as pornography, creates an unhealthy view of what a "good looking vagina" is and how women feel that their privates are inferior and are therefore pressured to act upon that mindset.
 These insecurities are forced upon women by their partners and other women as well.
 Also leading to a surge of these types of procedures is increased interest in non-surgical genital alterations, such as Brazilian waxing, that make the vulva more visible to judgment.
-The incentive to participate in labia- and vaginoplasty may also come about in an effort to manage women's physical attributes and their sexual behavior, treating their vagina as something needing to be managed or controlled and ultimately deemed "acceptable".
+The incentive to participate in vulvo- and vaginoplasty may also come about in an effort to manage women's physical attributes and their sexual behavior, treating their vagina as something needing to be managed or controlled and ultimately deemed "acceptable".

+Clitoral enlargement methods

 Clitoral hood reduction

 Clitoral hood reduction is a form of hoodplasty.
-When performed with the consent of the adult individual, it can be considered an elective plastic surgery procedure for reducing the size and the area of the clitoral hood (prepuce) in order to further expose the clitoral glans of the clitoris; the therapeutic goal is thought to improve the sexual functioning of the woman, and the aesthetic appeal of her vulva.
+When performed with the consent of the adult individual, it can be considered an elective plastic surgery procedure for reducing the size and the area of the clitoral hood (prepuce) in order to further expose the glans of the clitoris; the therapeutic goal is thought to improve the sexual functioning of the woman, and the aesthetic appeal of her vulva.
 The reduction of the clitoral prepuce tissues usually is a sub-ordinate surgery within a labiaplasty procedure for reducing the labia minora; and occasionally within a vaginoplasty procedure.
 When these procedures are performed on individuals without their consent, they are considered a form of female genital mutilation.

-Males
+Male

 Castration

 Castration in the genital modification and mutilation context is the removal of the testicles.
 Occasionally the term is also used to refer to penis removal, but that is less common.
 Castration has been performed in many cultures throughout history, but is now rare.
 It should not be confused with chemical castration.

-Hemi-castration

 The removal of one testicle (sometimes referred to as unilateral castration) is usually done in the modern world only for medical reasons.